Foxconn apologizes for pay dispute at China factory

 The dispute comes as the ruling Communist Party tries to contain a surge in coronavirus cases without shutting down factories, as it did in 2020 at the start of the pandemic.
 Its tactics include “closed-loop management,” or having employees live at their workplaces without outside contact.

 On Thursday, people in eight districts of Zhengzhou with a total of 6.6 million residents were told to stay home for five days.
-Daily mass testing was ordered in what the city government called a “war of annihilation” against the virus.
+Daily mass testing was ordered for a “war of annihilation” against the virus.

 Apple earlier warned iPhone 14 deliveries would be delayed after employees walked out of the Zhengzhou factory and access to the industrial zone around the facility was suspended following outbreaks.